Vision-Language Memory for Spatial Reasoning: Experiments

-\paragraph{Results on VSI-Bench.} Table~\ref{tab:vsibench} presents the quantitative results on VSI-Bench.
-Our method consistently outperforms proprietary and open-source VLMs across all task categories on VSI-Bench.
+\textbf{Results on VSI-Bench.} Table~\ref{tab:vsibench} presents the quantitative results on VSI-Bench.
+Our method consistently outperforms proprietary and open-source VLMs across all task categories.
 The performance gains are particularly pronounced on \textit{Absolute Distance} and \textit{Relative Direction}, as these tasks demand strong spatial awareness and fine-grained 3D understanding.
 This suggests that our model learns view-consistent and spatially-aware representations that effectively capture geometric cues.
 Moreover, our method attains state-of-the-art results on \textit{Route Plan} and \textit{Appearance Order}.
-The former emphasizes long-horizon spatial reasoning, while the latter requires spatial understanding over time, further demonstrating that our dual-memory module retains key information over long horizons.
+These tasks involve reasoning over changing viewpoints and maintaining consistent object relationships, highlighting the effectiveness of our representation and dual-memory module design.

-\paragraph{Results on VSTI-Bench.} As shown in Table~\ref{tab:vstibench}, we evaluate our model's capability for persistent spatial reasoning over time on VSTI-Bench.
+\textbf{Results on VSTI-Bench.} As shown in Table~\ref{tab:vstibench}, we evaluate our model on VSTI-Bench, which assesses spatial reasoning under temporally evolving dynamics in monocular videos.

 Our method achieves state-of-the-art performance across all tasks, with an overall accuracy of 65.3, a relative improvement of 11.1\% over the previous best method VLM-3R (58.8), reflecting consistent gains on both spatial and temporal reasoning categories.
-We attribute these gains to the combination of our 3D-aware representation, which provides a stable and view-consistent spatial understanding, and our persistent memory, which maintains this understanding coherently over time.
+We attribute these gains to our view-consistent 3D-aware representation and dual-memory design, which support reasoning about camera motion and object interactions across frames.

-\paragraph{Analysis on Long-Horizon Reasoning Abilities.} To evaluate the long-horizon spatial reasoning ability of the models, we partition the input videos in VSI-Bench~\cite{yang2025thinking} and VSTI-Bench~\cite{fan2025vlm3r} into three groups based on their duration: Short ($<1$ min), Mid (1-2 min), and Long ($>2$ min).

-Table~\ref{tab:long_horizon} shows the comparisons.
-On VSI-Bench, VLM-3R's performance clearly degrades as video length increases, suggesting that it struggles to retain and integrate spatial information over long sequences.
-On VSTI-Bench, while VLM-3R's performance remains relatively stable across different lengths, our model consistently achieves higher accuracy, with the largest gains on long videos.
-Overall, VLM$^2$ improves the average accuracy by $+6.2$ and $+5.9$ points on VSI-Bench and VSTI-Bench, respectively, with the largest gains on long videos.
-These results demonstrate that our view-consistent 3D-aware representation and dual-memory design effectively preserve spatial understanding over long horizons, highlighting the importance of persistent memory for reliable long-horizon spatial reasoning.